How VO2 Max Responds to Endurance Training (5–15% Gains)

-VO₂ max is not fixed.
-It responds directly to training stress, recovery, and lifestyle factors.
+VO2 max is not a fixed ceiling.
+It moves in response to training stress, recovery quality, total volume, and intensity distribution, which means the number you start with says far less about your potential than how you train over the next several months.
 Athletes who want a training program designed to systematically develop this quality can explore our CF ONE endurance development programs.

 What VO₂ Max Actually Measures